 - collect evidence to demonstrate during an on-site assessment (site visit) how the accreditation standards are being met

-This step usually takes about 15 months to complete.
+This step usually takes about 10 to 15 months to complete.

 Step 3.
 Site visit